carlmarkegang/git-repo-stats-viewer/README.md

 node

 # How to generate a new static html file
+There are several ways to generate a new report.
+Here are some examples:

 Run for the repository the app.js file is located in
 ```
 node app.js